drapergem/draper/README.md

 ### Generators

-When you have Draper installed and generate a controller for example with...
+When you have Draper installed and generate a controller...

 ```
 rails generate resource Article